JohannesOehm/FhirExtinguisher/README.md

 Please escape `@join(", ")` as `@join("%2C ")`and `@join(":")` as `@join("%3A")`!

 ## Building
-use `gradlew shadowJar` to compile the project.
+Use `gradlew shadowJar` to compile the project.
 The resulting .jar file will be in `/build/libs/`.

+To compile the frontend, you need to have `npm` (node package manager) installed.
+Please run `npm install` (and eventually `npm install --only=dev`) in the frontend folder, the gradle build script will invoke webpack and copy the files into the .jar file.
+If something goes wrong, execute `./node_modules/.bin/webpack` in the `/frontend` folder.

 ## Running
 Use `java -jar FhirExtinguisher-<version>-all.jar -f http://hapi.fhir.org/baseR4 -p 8080` to start the server